 At Leighton Primary School we are following the programme of study as set out by the Department of Education (2014).

-Details of the Programme of Study for Mathematics for each year group can be found on our website
+Details of the Programme of Study for Mathematics for each year group can be found on our website in year group folders.

 During maths lessons, work is differentiated to the needs to your child, therefore you may find you child is working on objectives from a different year group.